FlaxEngine/FlaxDocs/manual/animation/bone-socket.md

 **Bone Socket** is an actor type that links to the [animated model](animated-model.md) skeleton bone transformation.
 It can be used to link the player gun to the hand bone or to raycast the player foot IK target locations.
 It simply tracts the skeleton bone transformation.

+## Usage

+In order to use a bone socket simply attach it as a child actor to the [animated model](animated-model.md) actor.
+It will automatically update and track the target bone transform.
+Then you can attach other objects to that bone socket.
+For example, on an image shown above, there is a green ball attached to the bone socket which tracks the character hand movement.

 ## Properties

 ![Bone Socket Properties](media/bone-socket-properties.png)